Wind-River/vxworks7-ros2-build/README.md

 * Design patterns for building and structuring systems

-The default configuration build configuration will build a minimal set of ROS2 packages necessary for running the Turtlebot 3 and example Python and C++ applications.
+The default configuration build configuration will build a minimal set of ROS 2 packages necessary for running the Turtlebot 3 and example Python and C++ applications.

 This configuration is suited for prototyping and personal use.
-Please refer to the details of each individual ROS2 package for details on what requirements and terms of use they may have.
+Please refer to the details of each individual ROS 2 package for details on what requirements and terms of use they may have.

-*NOTE*: ROS2 is not part of any VxWorks® product.
+*NOTE*: ROS 2 is not part of any VxWorks® product.
 If you need help, use the resources available or contact your Wind River sales representative to arrange for consulting services.

 ## Project License

 The source code for this project is provided under the Apache 2.0 license license.
-Text for the ROS2 dependencies and other applicable license notices can be found in the LICENSE file in the project top level directory.
+Text for the ROS 2 dependencies and other applicable license notices can be found in the LICENSE file in the project top level directory.
 Different files may be under different licenses.
 Each source file should include a license notice that designates the licensing terms for the respective file.